A subdural hematoma is a buildup of blood on the surface of the brain. The blood builds up in a space between the layers that surround your brain.

-The most common cause for a subdural hematoma is head injury.
-This may be caused by a fall, a car crash, a sports injury, or violent attack.
-The sudden impact can strain the blood vessels inside the dura, causing them to rip and bleed.
+The most common cause is a head injury.
+This may be from a fall, a car crash, a sports injury, or violent attack.
+The sudden impact can strain the blood vessels inside the dura.
+This causes them to rip and bleed.
 Small arteries may break in the subdural space.

-In some people, the brain shrinks (often from aging) and the subdural space gets bigger.
+In some people, the brain shrinks.
+This is often from aging.
+The subdural space gets bigger.
 This can make the blood vessels more likely to break.

 Another cause is taking medicine to prevent blood clots.
 These include warfarin, aspirin, and other blood thinners.